harrypars0ns/milestone-project/README.md

 I was having some trouble with the sizing of the landing-page's content and carousel on iPad size screens so I have set up precision media queries on those sizes re-sizing the elements.

-I ran the css through the W3C validator with no errors found.
+I ran the CSS and HTML through the W3C Jigsaw validator with no errors found.